Loading Now

 Q: Can skin irritations indicate an unhealthy gut?

-A: Yes, problems like breakouts, rashes, and eczema can point to gut issues.
-They often come from problems inside your gut.
+A: Yes, skin problems such as breakouts, rashes, and eczema can indicate underlying gut issues.
+These irritations often stem from internal imbalances within the gut.

 Q: What are the benefits of a healthy gut-skin axis?